Response to COVID-19

 - Pastoral and wellbeing matters

 There is further guidance for postgraduate research or other students who have been given permission to return to Cambridge, either under the University’s protocol for the return of postgraduate research students or through other specific Departmental arrangements, and who intend to take up College accommodation or to use College facilities in coming months.
-It relates to the current academic year (2019-20) only

 Support for students with increased susceptibility to infectious diseases or with disabilities impacted by COVID-related social distancing measures